Fashion supply chain logistics for apparel shipping

 What We Recommend for New Brands

 For brands importing apparel for the first time, with orders under $30,000 FOB value: start with DDP if your manufacturer offers it at competitive pricing.
-Learn the business, build your inventory cycles, and understand your demand before taking on the added complexity of managing your own freight and customs.
+Learn the buSiness, build your inventory cycles, and understand your demand before taking on the added complexity of managing your own freight and customs.

 As your orders grow and you develop freight and customs relationships, revisit the comparison.
 At $100,000+ annual import volume, the case for managing your own logistics often becomes compelling.